BNP chief Khaleda’s condition is ‘critical’, says Fakhrul

 June 23, 2024

-BNP Secretary General Mirza Fakhrul Islam Alamgir has asked the nation to pray for party chief Khaleda Zia, who he says is in ‘critical condition’ after her admission to Evercare Hospital in Dhaka.
+BNP Secretary General Mirza Fakhrul Islam Alamgir has asked the country to pray for party chief Khaleda Zia, who he says is in ‘critical condition’ after her admission to Evercare Hospital in Dhaka.

-The senior BNP leader made the appeal after visiting Evercare and speaking to members of Khaleda’s medical team on Saturday evening.
+The senior BNP leader made the remarks after visiting Evercare and speaking to members of Khaleda’s medical team on Saturday evening.

-The BNP chairperson has been receiving treatment at the hospital’s Critical Care Unit, or CCU.
-The unit has barred entry to anyone other than physicians and nurses of the medical board.
+The BNP chairperson has been receiving treatment at the hospital’s Critical Care Unit (CCU).
+The unit has barred entry to anybody other than physicians and nurses of the medical board.

+Fakhrul spoke to the doctors and inspected Khaleda’s latest condition during the hospital visit.

-Speaking to the media, Fakhrul said, “Madam has been admitted to the CCU.
+Speaking to the media afterwards, Fakhrul said, “Madam has been admitted to the CCU.
 Her treatment is ongoing.
 The doctors are not allowing anyone inside right now.
 From speaking to the doctors, I understand that her condition is very critical.”

 “I request everyone to pray for BNP Chairperson Khaleda Zia.”